 “With hard work comes strength; with practice, mastery,” he said without pretense about his struggles with the progression from seeing to the realities that a blind person encounters every moment.

-Discouragement, disappointment, frustrations are compounded when one is also going through major life crises.
-At the back of your mind, you wonder how long people will stick around and how much they can bear to look at what you are going through.
+Discouragement, disappointment, frustrations are compounded when one goes through major life changes.
+At the back of your mind, you wonder how long people will stick around a dejevted person, and how much they can bear to look at what you are going through.
 Many don’t and that’s the only way they know how to respond.
 Who can stand being around someone with no more laughter, no more imagination, and when is there no more emotional and esteem benefits for sticking around.
 Yet he wrote about his wife Dorothy, “She never doubted that I would provide for our family.
 Decision by insane decision, she was there for me.
 It was fine by her if her fancy lawyer husband wanted to reinvent himself as a construction guy.
 Her reward?
 I turned our lives upside down.
 In New York we had dreamed I would build a business empire.
 Last week I told her I would likely file a personal bankruptcy.”

 And his Jewish mother stood by him.
 “Please be good to yourself, tatele. (a Yiddish term of endearment or little boy) She heard the pain in my voice.
 She wanted to save me.”
 Only mothers do that: some mothers.
 They can hear pain, but you have to make the phone call.
 She gave him her entire life savings of $350K in a duffel bag and walked back to her car.
 That’s what some mums do because hope is priceless and they would do anything to bring that back to life.

 It is not mentioned in the book but perhaps these two women are walking by faith and not by sight, and it is a faith that rests not in a man’s talents and abilities, but in God who is larger than the man they both love.